Go Back

 • Remove from the oven, then immediately soak the cake with the now chilled syrup.

-• Allow the cake to cool in the pan for 25-30 minutes, then invert it over a wire rack or a serving plate.
+• Allow the cake to cool in the pan for 25-30 minutes, or until the sides of the pan are warm then invert it over a wire rack or a serving plate.

 Notes

-• Store the cake at room temperature, covered for up to three days.
+• Store the cake at room temperature, covered for up to five days.

 • To freeze, gently wrap the cool cake with plastic wrap, place it in a plastic bag, and freeze for up to four weeks.